 Leave the gravel lane as you stay left at this intersection, below to join a dirt road, and path system for the next 1.5 kilometers.

 Continue to mildly climb to this rocky area.

 Reach the first high point of the day at 1179 meters.
 Pause here and have your final look back to see Ávila, and notice the prominent cathedral and the walls for the last time.

 After about 250 meters, stay straight on and begin a mild descent.
 You can see a long way ahead to the countryside, and take note of a quarry in the distance, that will eventually be your destination.

 In this wild, and mostly untouched land, you can perhaps connect more easily with the spirits of St. Teresa and St. John of the Cross, her male mystic counterpart of the time.
 Breath it all in as you take your footsteps forward; their energy and their faith.
 "May you not forget the infinite possibilities that are born of faith."
 (St. Teresa)

 In only a few meters pass through a barbed wire gate, being sure to close it after you pass through.
 Continue straight onward where the Ruta Teresiana walks by a waymark with both a yellow and a white arrow, just before the rare clump of trees, shown in the photo below.

-I was confused when I first saw this waymark, but of course, I chose to stay with the yellow arrow.
+I was confused when I first saw these waymarks, but of course, I chose to stay with the yellow arrow.
 As I have since discovered, the white arrow will lead the pilgrimage traveler only a bit off course, to see more of the medieval road that lies just ahead, before joining the Camino Teresiano once again.